 We partnered with CodeSpeak Labs, which specializes in computer science education for kids, to bring you these resources.

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Computer Expert Activity Booklet to fulfill the requirements for this Brownie Badge.
-This booklet is packed full of exercises that teach girls how computers work and how to use them.
+If so, use this Activity Booklet which is packed full of exercises that teach girls how computers work and how to use them.
 These activities include making art on a computer, conducting online research, coding an e-card, and building a website.
 With step-by-step activities, you can’t ask for a easier way to run your meeting.
-Learn more about this activity booklet and get yours today!
+Learn more and get yours today!

 Learn how computers work